ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

             host = result._host
             print(json.dumps({host.name: result._result}, indent=4))

+    # since API is constructed for CLI it expects certain options to always be set, named tuple 'fakes' the args parsing options object
     Options = namedtuple('Options', ['connection', 'module_path', 'forks', 'become', 'become_method', 'become_user', 'check', 'diff'])
+    options = Options(connection='local', module_path=['/to/mymodules'], forks=10, become=None, become_method=None, become_user=None, check=False, diff=False)

     # initialize needed objects
-    loader = DataLoader()
-    options = Options(connection='local', module_path=['/path/to/mymodules'], forks=100, become=None, become_method=None, become_user=None, check=False,
-                      diff=False)
-    passwords = dict(vault_pass='secret')
+    loader = DataLoader() # Takes care of finding and reading yaml, json and ini files passwords = dict(vault_pass='secret')

-    # Instantiate our ResultCallback for handling results as they come in
+    # Instantiate our ResultCallback for handling results as they come in, Ansible expects this to be one of it's main display outlets
     results_callback = ResultCallback()

-    # create inventory and pass to var manager
-    # use path to host config file as source or hosts in a comma separated string
+    # create inventory, use path to host config file as source or hosts in a comma separated string
     inventory = InventoryManager(loader=loader, sources='localhost,')

+    # variable manager takes care of merging all the different sources to give you a unifed view of variables available in each context
     variable_manager = VariableManager(loader=loader, inventory=inventory)

-    # create play with tasks
+    # create datastructure that represents our play, including tasks, this is basically what our YAML loader does internally.
     play_source =  dict(
             name = "Ansible Play",
             hosts = 'localhost',